clnsmth/soso/docs/source/dev/design.rst

 Predicate Mapping Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our predicate mapping guidelines are based on the `SSSOM guidelines`_, expanding to provide direction for our specific application context.
-In addition to the SSSOM guidelines, two key factors inform the selection of a mapping predicate: property definition and property type.
+`SSSOM guidelines`_ form the basis of our predicate mapping guidelines.
+However, we broaden property definitions to include their data types, not only their descriptions.
+We do this because data types matter to JSON-LD parsers and Schema.org semantics.
+Therefore, two key factors inform the selection of a mapping predicate: property definition and property type.

-**Definitions**: Definitions represent the underlying semantic meaning of a property, discerned by understanding the definitions of the properties being mapped, while considering any relevant context that may influence interpretation.
+**Definitions**: Definitions represent the underlying semantic meaning of a property, discerned by understanding the definitions of the properties being mapped.

 **Types**: Types denote the data types in which properties are expressed.
 Types often adhere to a hierarchy, for example: